 To address immediate preconception health concerns, CHI partners including NOHD's Healthy Start New Orleans (HSNO), IWES, and LDH's Office of Public Health (OPH) Bureau of Family Health (BFH) are collaborating with New Orleans public high schools who demonstrate increased teen pregnancy rates to offer services supporting improved preconception health for students, some of which include school-based health education, prevention and health promotion.
 To provide support for preconception health in the long-term, partners such as LPHI, NOHD, and New Orleans public schools, are working to streamline the establishment of sexual health education policies in public schools so that regular and consistent implementation of comprehensive sexual health education becomes the new norm.
-At this time, Louisiana does not require schools to provide sexual health education at any grade level, but allows for it in grade 7-12; when taught, it must emphasize abstinence but can include education around other risk reduction methods such as contraception and condoms.
-Policy Doing so ensures that youth enrolled in public schools have the opportunity to make informed decisions regarding their reproductive health and their future as parents.
+At this time, Louisiana does not require schools to provide sexual health education around other risk reduction methods such as contraception and condoms.190 Doing so ensures that youth enrolled in public schools have the opportunity to make informed decisions regarding their reproductive health and their future as parents.